Chief, Fertility and Family Planning Section, Population Division, DESA

 There is no attempt to provide estimates when country data are not available, except for the estimation of regional and global averages.

-Data are available for 132 countries and areas, and for 86 countries and areas there are at least two available data points.
+Data are available for 183 countries and areas, and for 747 data points.
+For 156 countries and areas there are at least two available data points.

-The dataset is updated annually and results are published in United Nations Population Division’s World Contraceptive Use, which is typically launched every two years in December.
+The dataset is updated annually and results are published in the United Nations Population Division’s World Contraceptive Use.